Can I Seek Compensation for Loss of Earning Capacity?

 If you are injured in an accident caused by the negligent actions of another, you have the right to be made whole again.
 You should be fully compensated for the damages that you incur.
 While some of these damages are easier to calculate – such as the cost to repair your vehicle or the medical expenses you have incurred – others, like your loss of earning capacity are more difficult to prove.

-The experienced New Jersey personal injury lawyers at Lynch Law Firm can discuss how loss of earning capacity is calculated after an accident and whether you may be eligible for these damages.
+The experienced New Jersey personal injury lawyers at Lynch Law Firm, PC can discuss how loss of earning capacity is calculated after an accident and whether you may be eligible for these damages.
 Learn more about your legal options during a free, no obligation consultation.

 Defining Loss of Earning Capacity

 Loss of earning capacity is the income that you will reasonably lose because of your injuries.
 This is a different type of damage than lost income.
 Lost income refers to the amount of wages and benefits you have lost from being unable to work while you recover from your injuries.